 Intermittent periods of alcohol cleansing can be just the thing to keep things in check!

 There’s something awesome about stopping alcohol totally for a few weeks.
 Clarity, freshness, and easeful mornings to name a few!
 It’s actually one of the best liver cleanses.
 However, if you have been a heavy drinker, it’s important to get some physical and mental support to withdraw without damaging yourself further, here’s some information on how to approach this.

 The idea of periodic sobriety has caught on.
 One great project to check out is Hello Sunday Morning.
 Other projects such as Febfast, Dry July and Oct-sober present brilliant, win-win-win scenario.
 One month of the year, providing great rest for the body (especially gut, liver, nervous system), a supportive group movement and healthy social experiment, all while raising money for worthy causes.
 Plus, if you’re signed up, it’s easier to say “no” to alcohol without creating suspicion of being an alcoholic or pregnant or being chided for not conforming to the social mores.

 There’s no need to explain anything, just “Febfasting”.
 No questions asked (though it can lead to some meaningful conversations…)

-Alcohol is a phenomenal drug.
+Alcohol is a drug.

 Alcohol mixes easily with water.
 Therefore it infiltrates the whole body, potentially effecting all tissues.